-Are you looking to be one?
+Are you looking forward to becoming a Data Scientist?

-- Statistics (e.g. hypothesis testing and summary statistics)
+- Statistics (e.g., hypothesis testing and summary statistics)

-- Math (e.g. linear algebra, calculus and probability)
+- Math (e.g., linear algebra, calculus, and probability)

-- Machine learning tools and techniques (e.g. k-nearest neighbors, random forests, ensemble methods, etc.)
+- Machine learning tools and techniques (e.g., k-nearest neighbors, random forests, ensemble methods, etc.)

 - Data mining

-- Software engineering skills (e.g. distributed computing, algorithms and data structures)
+- Software engineering skills (e.g., distributed computing, algorithms and data structures)

-- Data visualization (e.g. ggplot and d3.js) and reporting techniques
+- Data visualization (e.g., ggplot and d3.js) and reporting techniques

 - Data cleaning and munging

-- R and/or SAS languages
+- R or SAS languages